UoMResearchIT/matlab-novice/_episodes/04-plotting.md

 - "Use `plot(vector)` to visualize data in the y axis with an index number in the x axis."
 - "Use `plot(X,Y)` to specify values in both axes."
 - "Document your plots with `title('My title')`, `xlabel('My horizontal label')` and `ylabel('My vertical label')`."
+- "Use `hold on` and `hold off` to plot multiple lines at the same time."
+- "Use `legend` and add `,'DisplayName','legend name here'` inside the plot function to add a legend."
 - "Use `subplot(m,n,p)` to create a grid of `m` x `n` plots, and choose a position `p` for a plot."
 ---